-4. Anyone can learn to SUP, regardless of age.
+4. Anyone can learn to paddleboard, regardless of age.

 5. Where else can you paddle with swans?

-6. It’s a nice place for your friends to hang out, even if they don’t want to join you on the water.
+6. It’s a nice place for your non-paddling friends to hang out while you’re on the water.

-They can always bring a good book to read, enjoy a glass of Swiss white wine, or just watch in sheer entertainment when your board ditches you, again.
+They can always bring a good book to read, enjoy a glass of Swiss white wine, or just watch in sheer entertainment when your paddleboard ditches you, again.

 Ahhh, how lovely to have friends on shore to cheer you on…

 Insider Tip: If you can’t resist skinny dipping (presumably at night, but hey, nojudgement), try not to make too much of a ruckus.
 It’ll save you from alerting security, being spotlighted, and needing a friend to do some fancy talkin’ in French to get you out of paying a fine.

 8. Paddleboarding merges well with other types of sports.

 For example, if you’ve perfected the Flying Pigeon, Firefly, or Peacock on land, maybe you should give SUP yoga a try.

 It’s like cheesecake ice cream, and who doesn’t love that?!